daffainfo/ctf-writeup/VU CYBERTHON 2023/What is the name of WhatsApp user which has phone number +37062166565/README.md

 We need to find the name of WhatsApp user

 ## How to Solve?
-We need to find the email by get the SQLite Database first from `/root/data/com.whatsapp/databases/wa.db`
+We can find the email by exporting the SQLite Database first from `/root/data/com.whatsapp/databases/wa.db`

 ![exports](images/exports.png)

-Open the SQLite database using `DB Browser for SQlite` and import the database.
-In the `wa_contacts` table, we can see the email
+Open the SQLite database using `DB Browser for SQlite` software and import the database.
+In the `wa_contacts` table, we can see the name of WhatsApp user

 ![contacts](images/contacts.png)